 - Written examinations

 - Oral examinations

-- Laboratory reports
+- · Laboratory and individual projects reports

+- · Excursion and professional practice reports

 - Problem-solving exercises

-- · Oral presentations
+- Oral presentations

 - Preparation and displays of posters reporting thesis or other work.

-Since Euromaster programmes are credit-based, assessment should be carried out with examinations at the end of each term or semester.
+Since EUROMASTER[®] programmes are credit-based, assessment should be carried out with examinations at the end of each term or semester.
 It should be noted that the use of ECTS does not automatically preclude the use of "comprehensive examinations" at the end of the degree course; if these are used they must however also be included in the credit distribution process and carry appropriate credits!